joshuaiz/air/readme.md

 > **Most of your styles will be added as classes directly to the theme's HTML**

-As a result, we're using regular ol' `.css` files but you can nest selectors just like Sass/SCSS and don't need to worry about browser prefixing — that is all handled at the build step.
+As a result, we're using regular ol' `.css` files but you can import files and nest selectors just like Sass/SCSS and don't need to worry about browser prefixing — that is all handled at the build step.

 Yet really you will be writing less CSS which will speed up your development immensely.

+### Advanced Options
+Coming soon...

 ### Try Air
 If you're still skeptical, just give Air + Tailwind CSS a try.
 The only way to really see the benefits of Tailwind CSS is to dive in and use it.
 I was skeptical too — but I was hooked after 15 minutes and never looked back.